-vi.
-Renuka Developments (Private) Limited
+vii.
+Renuka Developments (Pvt) Ltd.

-According to the agreements entered into with Board of Investment of Sri Lanka, the profit and income of the Company were exempted from income tax for a period of five (5) years.
-This tax holiday period expired on 31st March 1999.
+According to the agreement entered into with Board of Investment of Sri Lanka, the profit and income of the Company were exempt from income tax for a period of five (5) years.
+This tax holiday period expired on 21st March 1999.

-From the year of assessments 2006/2007, under section 16 of the Inland Revenue Act No. 10 of 2006, the Company's profit was exempted from income tax for a period of five years.
+From the year of assessment 2006/2007, under section 16 of the Inland Revenue Act No. 10 of 2006, the Company's profit was exempted from income tax for a period of five years.
 This tax holiday period expired on 31st March 2011.
-The Company is liable to income tax at 12% on profit from agriculture from the year of assessment 2011/2012.
+The Company is liable to income tax at 14% on profit from the year of assessment 2011/2012.